Curtis Jones and Thiago – Liverpool injury updates and return dates for their match against Manchester United.

 Jones, Curtis

-Thiago has missed six battles since then, and it’s unclear whether he’ll be back in time for this weekend’s match.
+Thiago has missed six matches since then and is expected to miss another this weekend.

-The 30-year-old has yet to be seen back with his teammates, although he did post an image of himself completing a training routine from home on social media last week.
+The 30-year-old has returned to running, but has yet to participate in team training.

 TBC.